What Is Social Impact? 5 Ways You Can Act For A Better World Today

 One of the major flaws of the environmental and social movements of the past have been that they feel exclusive to a certain subset of people that fit a particular mold or stereotype.
 For example, when you think of an environmentalist what do you think of?

-The “hippie” stereotype from the 70s still exists today, and has made environmental progress and social reform something that still doesn’t feel relatable — this lack of relatability is what made the movements of the past fail to create wide sweeping change that was capable of gaining the attention and interest of the masses.
+The “hippie” stereotype from the 70s still exists today, and has made environmental progress and social reform something that still doesn’t feel relatable.
+This lack of relatability is what made the movements of the past fail to create wide sweeping change that was capable of gaining the attention and interest of the masses, and we need to do better today.

 Social impact is something that every single person can relate to.
 No matter what your lifestyle, clothing choices, job, economic status, or hobbies may be.
 Social impact is about making choices that support the greater good, and to make the biggest social impact we need all 7.7+ billion people to feel empowered in their ability to make a difference.